-Amid tremendous changes in the broadcasting industry environment, the Company deemed that reliance solely on its traditional business model would prove challenging for promoting sustainable corporate growth and increasing corporate value over the medium- to long-term.
-For this reason, the Company is currently reforming its earnings structure, including moves to expand its broadcasting-related business and operations outside of Japan.
-Consequently, the Company is not yet at a stage allowing for the disclosure of numerical targets regarding capital efficiency.
-We continue to actively examine options that will enable the disclosure of a capital policy that includes definitive numerical data from the next medium-term business plan.
+Amid tremendous changes in the core broadcasting industry environment, the Company deemed that reliance solely on its traditional business model would prove challenging for promoting sustainable corporate growth and increasing corporate value over the medium- to long-term.
+For this reason, the Company is currently reforming its earnings structure, including moves to expand its broadcasting-related business and operations outside of Japan and setting growth investment ceiling, so as to achieve the Group Growth Vision.
+Consequently, the Company is not yet at a stage allowing for the disclosure of numerical targets regarding capital efficiency indicators even as it aims to improve those figures.
+We continue to actively examine options that will enable the disclosure of a capital policy that includes definitive numerical data taking into account the progress of growth investments.

 2. Profit distribution policy

 The Company positions the return of profits to shareholders as one of its most important management issues.
-Regarding profit distribution, in addition to considering suitable investments for future growth, the Company, in light of its position and responsibilities as a broadcaster, takes steps to enhance and maintain its financial position, holds the consolidated payout ratio at 30% or higher, and aims for stable and continuous payment of dividends.
+Regarding profit distribution, in addition to considering suitable investments for future growth, the Company, in light of its position and responsibilities as a certified broadcasting holding company, takes steps to enhance and maintain its financial position, holds the consolidated payout ratio at 30% or higher, and aims for stable and continuous payment of dividends.